xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ### In the Home page, display localData from `localData.js` file
 1. In Home.jsx, import the `localData.js` file.
 This file contains all of the data about each country as an array of objects.
 2. In Home.jsx, display all of the data about each country.

-    💡 **Tip:** Create reusable components:
-        - `CountryCard` – displays data for a single country
-        - `CountryCardList` – maps over the array of countries and renders a list of `CountryCard` components
+Create the CountryCard and CountryCardList components.

-3. In App.css, style the country data according to the Figma designs
+3. In App.css, style the Home page, CountryCard, and CountryCardList components according to the Figma designs
 4. Don't forget to push your code to Github!

 ### Final Steps